jpcofr/shrdlite-course-project/README-SHRDLITE.txt

 about the arm's current action and the object and location it is interacting with.

+How to test it?

 * Clarification extension

 We wrote an extension to ask the user for clarification when their command can be parsed in more than one way.
 Whenever there are more that one plan, a clarification process begins.
 The clarification consists on generating a description of the action to be taken for each of the options the system could find a plan for.
 All the clarifications